 Chef John McCarthy is the living embodiment of a renaissance man.
 He’s been a lawyer, chef, consultant, and artist.

-John began his professional career as a lawyer, only to later realize his true passion, leaving his legal career to attend the French Culinary Institute.
+John began his professional career as a lawyer, only to later realize his true passion.
+He left his legal career to attend the French Culinary Institute.
 Upon graduating from FCI (top of his class), he went to work for Chef Wylie Dufresne at wd~50 in New York City.
 John is a certified sommelier, and an authority on sake.
 He has lived and traveled in Asia extensively, and is highly accomplished in Asian cuisine.